realfaiq/100-Days-of-Python/README.md

 Day-55: Started Learning localization and detection.
 Practiced and Implemented SVM in python. <br />
 Day-56: Had a deeper dive into localization and detection.
 Practiced and Implemented KNN in python. <br />
 Day-57: Done with learning localization and Detection.
 Practiced and Implemented Logistic Regression in python. <br />
+Day-58: Learned about GPT.
+How it was trained and all that.
+Also, practiced and implemented KNN in python. <br />